By GREGORY ZELLER //

 “Diabetes impacts our family, as it impacts millions of other families around the world,” Knapp said in a statement.
 “Which is why we are passionate in our support of the Feinstein Institute’s innovative and scientific efforts in combating this debilitating condition.”

-A team led by Chad Bouton, Northwell Health’s vice president of advanced engineering and director of the Feinstein Institute’s Center for Bioelectronic Medicine, will put the Knapp Family Foundation stipend toward development of an implantable device that will “function as an electronic pancreas,” according to the Feinstein Institute.
+A team led by Chad Bouton, Northwell Health’s vice president of advanced engineering and director of the Feinstein Institute’s Center for Bioelectronic Medicine, will put The Knapp Foundation stipend toward development of an implantable device that will “function as an electronic pancreas,” according to the Feinstein Institute.

 Ultimately, the bioelectronic nerve-stimulation device will aim to regulate patients’ glucose metabolism without the use of insulin, a staple of current diabetes treatments.
 Instead, the electronic pancreas will employ cutting-edge electronics to analyze and modulate specific neural pathways.